Alpha Speaks to Four Executives about Market Opportunity & Analysis at their Companies

 “How can I create more value for my customer than anyone else in the world?”

-Dan asks his customers questions such as “if you could wave a magic wand, how would they see their problems solved?” to start learning what he can do to make his product better than anything else that’s available.
+Dan asks his customers questions such as “if you could wave a magic wand, how would they see their problems solved?”
+This is how he learns what he can do to make his product better than anything else that’s available in the market.

 This approach is how Dan gained the insights he needed to make the decision to extend Clarity from a scheduling tool into a marketplace for advice.
 The marketplace model helped him bring on users such as Mark Cuban, Brad Feld, and Eric Ries, and ultimately get acquired.